Cookies

 Home

-Parish Council meetings normally take place on the 3rd Monday of the month starting at 7.30pm.
-Meetings in May, July & September will be at the Everest Hall, and meetings in November, January & March will be at the Pavilion.
+Please note that the meetings in May, July & September will be at the Everest Hall and will start at 7.30pm; and the meetings in November, January & March will be at the Community Pavilion and will start at 6.30pm.

 -o0o-